Thanghand/Clean-Architecture/DesignPrinciple.md

 The basic version of the DIP tells us that our code should depend on abstractions and not on concrete implementations.
 This principle states two essential things:
-- High-level class/modules should not depend on low-level class/modules.
-Both should depend on abstractions.
+- High-level modules should not depend on low-level modules.
+It should depend on abstractions.
 - Abstractions should not depend upon details.
 Details should depend on abstractions.

 Why all this?
 Because when we depend on a stable abstraction and the interface changes, all concretions that implement it are guaranteed to be updated.
 Additionally, we can easily make changes in a concrete implementation without having to change the interface or any of the classes that use it.